evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 You can choose between two sound systems for the Citroën ë-C3:

-- **:**: Features two speakers and delivers a maximum output of  watts.
+- **:** Features two speakers and delivers a maximum output of  watts.
-- **Max Sound system:**: Features two speakers and delivers a maximum output of  watts.
+- **Max Sound system:** Features two speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.